tempo-lang/tempo-lang.github.io/content/docs/projection/transports.md

 ```

 The simulator returns a result object which contains every message exchanged between roles.
-This makes it easy to write unit tests, see the tests in the [`simulator` module](https://github.com/tempo-lang/tempo/tree/main/simulator).
+This makes it easy to write unit tests, see the tests in the [`examples` module](https://github.com/tempo-lang/tempo/tree/main/examples).